dolthub/docs/content/reference/sql/server/replication.md

-2) Direct replication requires distinct configuration on each server in the cluster and it requires tight coupling and deployment of new configuration for any changes cluster topology.
+2) Direct replication requires distinct configuration on each server in the cluster and it requires tight coupling and deployment of new configuration for any changes to cluster topology.
 Replication through a remote is much more decoupled.
 There is no need to change any configuration in order to add a new read replica, for example.